Dan Wilcox

-Dan Wilcox is an American producer and screenwriter.
+Daniel Harris Wilcox (April 17, 1941 – February 14, 2024) was an American television producer and screenwriter.
 He won one and was nominated for four more Primetime Emmy Awards.
 Wilcox wrote the series finale "Goodbye, Farewell and Amen" of the television series M*A*S*H, along with Alan Alda, Burt Metcalfe, John Rappaport, Thad Mumford, Elias Davis, David Pollock and Karen Hall.
 In 2017, he received the Morgan Cox Award from the Writers Guild of America West.

+Wilcox was married to actress Leslie Easterbrook.
+He died at Cedars-Sinai Medical Center on February 14, 2024, at the age of 82.